AriHealth/.github/CONTRIBUTING.md

 ## Where to start

-Read the documentation available at the README in order to get use to the project.
-Communicate with the responsible in case of doubts.
+Read the documentation available at the README in order to get used to the project.
+Communicate with the team in case of doubts.
+Update the README if your contribution affects the current documentation.

 ## Code of Conduct